Methodology

 First-time pass rate

-First-time pass rate is generally a more honest measure of centre difficulty than overall pass rate, because overall pass rate is inflated at centres where many candidates retake (each retake counts as a fresh test, and retakers pass at higher rates than first-attempt candidates).
+First-time pass rate (the share of candidates who pass on their first attempt) is computed across the same time window as the headline pass rate for that centre.
+It is generally a more honest measure of centre difficulty than overall pass rate, because overall pass rate is inflated at centres where many candidates retake (each retake counts as a fresh test, and retakers pass at higher rates than first-attempt candidates).

 Wait-time estimates